A good experiential activation is like a great teacher.

-Have you ever had a teacher that made learning difficult concepts easy and fun?
+Have you ever had a teacher who made learning difficult concepts easy and fun?
 Well, that’s what experiential elements try to do for your prospects.
 They teach them about your brand in a fun and engaging way.
 According to Finance Online, 65% of consumers say product demos and live events help them understand the product better than any other advertising method.

 Onlookers who stopped by to see the commotion were given free samples of Lipton products and urged to #beadaybreaker.
 Crazy, right?
 But it worked!

 Most of the elements listed below are either unique demonstration platforms or some interesting use of technology.
-Whether your goal is to educate, bring traffic to your booth or strengthen customer loyalty, these elements can help tremendously.
+Whether your goal is to educate, bring traffic to your booth, generate leads, or strengthen customer loyalty, these elements can help tremendously.

 One of the most important reasons people attend trade shows is to discover new products.
-Sure, they can research them online, but being able to touch, feel and see the products in person is 10X better.
-That’s why having displays of models or the actual products to try is best.
+Sure, they can research them online, but being able to touch, feel, and see the products in person is 10 times better.
+That’s why having displays of models or products to try is best.

-Virtual reality is really coming into its own at trade shows, especially at tech shows that want to demonstrate their product in real time.
+Virtual reality is coming into its own at trade shows, especially at tech shows that want to demonstrate their product in real time.